 For comparison: 3 cm – uterus, 2 cm – normal

-Who is stronger: a wasp or a bumblebee
+Who is stronger: wasp or bumblebee

-Where wasps and hornets winter
+Where do wasps and hornets spend the winter?

 What stings a wasp, a bee and a hornet